dotlang/language/README.md

 **Notes**

 1. Composition is used to include (or embed) a struct in another struct.
 This can be used to represent "is-a" or "has-a" relationship.
+Note that all fields and types will be merged into the conatiner struct.
 2. A struct can embed as many other structs as it wants.
 3. The language provides pure "contain and delegate" mechanism as a limited form of polymorphism.
 4. In Example 2, `Shape` is the contained type and `Circle` is container type.